-Prior to entering public affairs, he was a political and intellectual historian of the United States.
+Prior to entering public policy, he was a political and intellectual historian of the United States.
 From 2006-2016, Mike taught U.S. history and other subjects at universities around the country.
 He holds a Ph.D. in American studies and a Master's degree in philosophy.

 Mike is the author of A Commercial Republic: America's Enduring Debate over Democratic Capitalism.
 He has also published academic articles on American pragmatism and the original Star Trek series.
 Links to much of his writing can be found on the o'connoralia page.